AceArthur/FIS/README.md

 # FIS
-Simple implementation of the algorithm of Fuzzy Inference System.
+Simple implementation of the algorithm of Fuzzy Inference System in python.
 Determine speed adjustment based on current speed and distance to target.